 VICE-PRESIDENT presides over meetings and manages club communications if the President is unavailable; assists the President as requested.

-CLUB SECRETARY conducts correspondence and responds to all general email inquiries for the SPC; ensures the Club binder is current with up-to-date forms and procedures and provides new information and revised forms in .pdf to be added to the SPC website; creates and manages registration program on Sign Up Genius for members to access SPC programs; prepares all draft Agendas for SPC meetings to be reviewed by the President and issues notices of meetings to the SPC Board; notifies all SPC members by email of special General Meetings and the AGM; publishes and distributes the Call for Nominations 30 days prior to the AGM; receives membership nominations to be presented at the AGM for available Board positions; updates the job descriptions as needed; records and files the Minutes of all meetings; and distributes the Minutes of General Meetings and AGM to Club members by email; keeps the register of Members on file and updates the gmail contact list accordingly; ensures the SPC Bylaws are kept up to date and implements all approved changes and Addenda; logs incident reports and safety issues for future reporting to the Board; renews the yearly liability insurance coverage (Renewal date April 30th)
+SECRETARY conducts correspondence and responds to all general email inquiries for the SPC; ensures the Club binder / files are current with up-to-date forms and procedures; prepares all draft Agendas for SPC meetings to be reviewed by the President and issues notices of meetings to the SPC Board; notifies all SPC members by email of special General Meetings and the AGM; publishes and distributes the Call for Nominations 30 days prior to the AGM; receives membership nominations to be presented at the AGM for available Board positions; updates the job descriptions as needed; records and files the Minutes of all meetings; and distributes the Minutes of General Meetings and AGM to Club members ; ensures the SPC Bylaws are kept up to date; implements all approved changes; logs incident reports and safety issues.

-Directors at Large MEMBERSHIP DIRECTOR communicates with members and potential members on any items related to membership to Summerland Pickleball Club; updates and maintains current membership list through Pickleball Canada National System software (PCNS), keeping track of expired memberships, new members, and renewals; notifies Secretary and Sign up Genius administrator of any new members to update their contact lists, and give new members access to programs; provides current membership lists and reporting for executive members as requested; provides technical support to members for online registrations and renewals through PCNS.
+MEMBERSHIP DIRECTOR communicates with members and potential members on any items related to membership to Summerland Pickleball Club; updates and maintains current membership list through Pickleball Canada National System software (PCNS); contacts Sign up Genius administrator of any new members to update their contact lists; gives new members access to programs; provides current membership lists and reporting for executive members as requested; provides technical support to members for online registrations and renewals through PCNS.

-MAINTENANCE DIRECTOR ensures that indoor and outdoor courts are safe and playable; procures and maintains club-owned equipment and balls to support ongoing programming; communicates with the District of Summerland and operators of rented courts to ensure that courts are safe, clean and properly marked forpickleball.
+MAINTENANCE DIRECTOR ensures that indoor and outdoor courts are safe and playable; maintains club-owned equipment; purchases through the club all balls for indoor and outdoor play; communicates with the board that courts are safe, clean and properly marked; communicates with board if there are any replacement of nets or other equipment needed.

 1. Learn and play by the official rules of pickleball as set out by the IFP (International Federation of Pickleball).